-Kelvingrove Art Gallery and Museum, with one of Europe’s great civic art collections is Scotland’s number one visitor attraction, and it’s definitely worth seeing.
+Kelvingrove Art Gallery and Museum, with one of Europe’s great civic art collections is Scotland’s number one free visitor attraction, and it’s definitely worth seeing.

 With FREE entry and over 8,000 fascinating objects on display, a visit to Glasgow wouldn’t be complete without making a point of seeing this superb art gallery and museum.
 Kelvingrove reopened in 2006 following a £28M restoration project.

 It’s a great day out, and before you enter the museum, you can take a leisurely walk in the surroundings of Kelvingrove Park, 85 acres of beautiful, picturesque grounds.

 The magnificent Victorian red sandstone building is one of our famous landmarks.

 Proudly holding the reputation of being the city of Glasgow’s most loved building, it has become a major attraction not only with Scottish residents, but with tourists from all over the world, making it the most visited museum in the United Kingdom, outside of London.
 It’s certainly worth visiting.